-I’ve been reading a lot on the internet about the so-called fake Apple retail stores in Asia, I understand that two have now been closed now, not because of any reaction from Apple (yet), but because they were unlicensed.
-There is still some of them open for business.
-It makes me wonder why we don’t have an Apple retail store here in Dublin or anywhere in Ireland for that matter?
-We really are missing out by not having one.
+I’ve been reading a lot on the internet about the so-called fake Apple Stores in Asia, I understand that two have now been closed, not because of any reaction from Apple (yet), but because they were unlicensed.

-Apple stores in themselves are a tourist attraction, have you ever seen the ones in New York, people outside actually taking photos of a computer store!!!
+Apple stores, in themselves, are a tourist attraction, have you ever seen the stores in New York City?
+There are people outside actually taking photos… of a computer store!